 If you travel alone, you will most probably choose an Individual Plan for yourself.

-Even when traveling as a couple, you can enjoy some great benefits.
-Some insurance companies offer Couple’s Multi-trip Travel Plans that also can be used when traveling separately.
+Even when travelling as a couple, you can enjoy some great benefits.
+Some insurance companies offer Couple Multi-trip Travel Plans that also can be used when travelling separately.